iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 ![How ChatGPT pretends to work](chatgpt-name-4.jpeg)

-### And finally, if ChatGPT isn't fed the entire conversation, it will forget it all the moment it finishes generating each answer.
+### And finally, if we try to escape this problem by not feeding ChatGPT the entire conversation, it will forget it all the moment it finishes generating each answer.

 ![How ChatGPT pretends to work](chatgpt-name-3.jpeg)